kmnhan/kafeteria/README.md

   This should be a comma-separated list of cafeteria codes.
 By default, `fclt,west,east1,east2` is used.

+- `KAFETERIA_IGNORE_PROFONLY` (optional): Whether to ignore the "professor only" menu.

+  This flag is used to filter out the "professor only" (교수전용) menu from the list of menus.
+If enabled, all lines below a line that contains `교수전용` will be stripped from the menu.
+This can be set to `0` or `1`.
+By default, it is set to `1` (enabled).

 Then, you can publish the menu to a channel using `kafeteria.slack.publish()`:

 ```python